Sent: Thursday, November 17, 2011 6:05 PM

 Please try for a recipe for their salmon croquettes.

-This and those below appear to be all that’s available from S and S Cafeteria at this time.
+Those appear to be all that’s available from S and S Cafeteria at this time.

 Eggplant casserole recipe like the one served at S&S cafeteria.